drimweb/docs/README.md

 - users are able control, manage, share, trade their own data and creativity
 - community-drive and decentralized infrastructure and services for Web3 and Metaverse

-**Got 2 minutes?** Check out a overview presentation deck of dRimWeb:

 #### Overview

 Look at the following to get to know dRimWeb: